-The MSC Labour Eligibility Requirements consolidates existing MSC labour requirements into a single document and will be effective from 01 May 2023.
+The MSC Labour Eligibility Requirements consolidate existing MSC labour requirements into a single document.

 Fishery and Chain of Custody applicants and certificate holders must comply with MSC's labour eligibility requirements before being audited or certified to the MSC’s Fisheries or Chain of Custody standards.

-Chain of Custody requirements for third-party labour audits or self-assessments will be extended to all applicants and certificate holders with processing, packing and/or manual off-loading in their scope.
+Chain of Custody requirements extend to all applicants and certificate holders with processing or packing in their scope.

 The document is organised into three main parts: